-Domain 1: Domain 2: Domain 3: Domain 4: Domain 5: Direct comprehensive care or provision of direct care Support of Systems Education Research Professional Leadership Accountability and responsibility Accountable for NMBA and own standards, actions and the outcomes of own nursing/midwifery practice, professional advice given and Policies, protocols, guidelines and standards • Participate in developing, reviewing and evaluating clinical/nursing standards, guidelines, protocols, pathways, procedures, Contribute to quality healthcare through lifelong learning and professional development of self and others.
+Domain 1: Domain 2: Domain 3: Domain 4: Domain 5: Direct comprehensive care or provision of direct care Support of Systems Education Research Professional Leadership Accountability and responsibility Accountable for NMBA and own standards, actions and the outcomes of own nursing/midwifery practice, professional advice given and Policies, protocols, guidelines and standards Participate in developing, reviewing and evaluating clinical/nursing standards, guidelines, protocols, pathways, procedures, • Contribute to quality healthcare through lifelong learning and professional development of self and others.
 Participate in evaluative and local action research activities.
 Apply evidence-based guidelines to achieve positive care outcomes for recipients of healthcare services.
 Provide clinical leadership for professional and clinical practice.
 Collaborate in clinical and organisational governance.

-- for activities delegated to a registered nurse/registered midwife, enrolled nurse or unregulated healthcare worker. - Accountable for delegation of activities to others and shifting accountability/coordination as allocated.

-Consolidate educational preparation and increase knowledge and skills while moving from beginner to experienced practitioner.

-- Assess, plan, implement and evaluate nursing care in collaboration with individuals, peers and the healthcare team to achieve goals and health outcomes. - Take a leadership role in the coordination of nursing and provision of health services across the continuum of care. - Make appropriate referral to, and consult with peers, other relevant health professionals, service providers, and community and support services.

-- standards and systems of work. - Adhere to established guidelines, protocols, procedures, standards and systems of work as set out by the organisation.

-- Maintain the safety of recipients of healthcare services by identifying risk and undertaking safe work activities within the clinical practice environment. - Participate in incident investigation and quality improvements to promote safe and /or rectify unsafe practice.

-- Provide support, guidance, preceptorship, supervision and mentoring to healthcare team as appropriate. - Delegate to and supervise enrolled nurses and students consistent with the NMBA decision making framework and registered nurse standards for practice.

-Depending on service size/location may take on the role of team leader and/or shift coordinator, commensurate with the level of competence.

-- Provide health promotion and education to recipients of healthcare services and carers. - Support nursing/midwifery practice and learning experiences by providing inservice teaching, orientation and preceptorship for the nursing/midwifery team.

-Proactively engage with the clinical nurse and others to achieve best practice outcomes within the work environment
+for activities delegated to a registered nurse/registered midwife, enrolled nurse or unregulated healthcare worker.
+Accountable for delegation of activities to others and shifting accountability/coordination as allocated.
+Skills and knowledge Consolidate educational preparation and increase knowledge and skills while moving from beginner to experienced practitioner.
+Role in clinical care Assess, plan, implement and evaluate nursing care in collaboration with individuals, peers and the healthcare team to achieve goals and health outcomes.
+Take a leadership role in the coordination of nursing and provision of health services across the continuum of care.
+Make appropriate referral to, and consult with peers, other relevant health professionals, service providers, and community and support services. standards and systems of work.
+Adhere to established guidelines, protocols, procedures, standards and systems of work as set out by the organisation.
+Quality/Safety/Risk management Maintain the safety of recipients of healthcare services by identifying risk and undertaking safe work activities within the clinical practice environment.
+Participate in incident investigation and quality improvements to promote safe and /or rectify unsafe practice.
+Mentorship/Reporting lines Provide support, guidance, preceptorship, supervision and mentoring to healthcare team as appropriate.
+Delegate to and supervise enrolled nurses and students consistent with the NMBA decision making framework and registered nurse standards for practice.
+Management Depending on service size/location may take on the role of team leader and/or Provide health promotion and education to recipients of healthcare services and carers.
+Support nursing/midwifery practice and learning experiences by providing inservice teaching, orientation and preceptorship for the nursing/midwifery team.
+Proactively engage with the clinical nurse and others to achieve best practice outcomes within the work environment. shift coordinator, commensurate with the level of competence.